sldownard/HTBAMIT/en/team/communicate-a-vision.md

-# How to Communicate a Vision
+# How to communicate a vision

 Not every team is in the business of innovating -- some of us keep the lights on.
 But everyone needs to have a vision, so they know why they are there and feel motivated to contribute.